ibelem/webnnmeeting/README.md

 ## Code Hacks

-There are some code hacks in Intel Open WebRTC Toolkit (OWT) and , please refer to Material Design Icons [code hacks](doc/CodeHacks.md).
+There are some code hacks in Intel Open WebRTC Toolkit (OWT) and Material Design Icons, please refer to [code hacks](doc/CodeHacks.md).